Irenecho99/Global-Warming-Analysis/README.md

 1. Upload separated files into CHTC. (/)
 2. Create .sub file and .sh to download each file and use R to calculate average temperature for each file. (/)
 3. Merge all processed files into one dataset and upload on GitHub. (/)
-4. Create new column called "is_overheat" labeled as 0 and 1 by comparing TOBS to the previous year avg temperature. ()
+4. Create new column called "is_overheat" labeled as 0 and 1 by comparing TOBS to the previous year avg temperature. (/)
-5. Perform data analysis and model the data (Binary logistic regression). ()
+5. Perform data analysis and model the data (Binary logistic regression). (/)
-6. Write a first draft report. ()
+6. Write a first draft report. (...)

 == Plan after first draft presentation ==

-7. Increase the scale of data (maybe to a hundred years files) ()
+7. Increase the scale of data (to 70 files) ()
-8. Get an output by using the same procedures and write the final report. ()
+8. Get an output by using the same procedures and modify the draft to the final report. ()